First Time User? Sign Up Now

 Childhood rhabdomyosarcoma is a disease in which malignant (cancer) cells form in muscle tissue.

 Rhabdomyosarcoma is a type of sarcoma.
 Sarcoma is cancer of soft tissue (such as muscle), connective tissue (such as tendon or cartilage), or bone.
-Rhabdomyosarcoma usually begins in muscles that are attached to bones and that help the body move.
+Rhabdomyosarcoma usually begins in muscles that are attached to bones and that help the body move, but it may begin in many places in the body.
 Rhabdomyosarcoma is the most common type of soft tissue sarcoma in children.
-It can begin in many places in the body.

 See the following PDQ treatment summaries for information about other types of soft tissue sarcoma: